The Living Bible: Reception

-There is also The Catholic Living Bible, which holds an imprimatur and nihil obstat from the Catholic Church and contains the deuterocanonical books as well as an introduction entitled "Why Read The Bible?" by Pope John Paul II.
-The Catholic Living Bible does not use the word "paraphrased" on the front cover; instead it places the word on the title page, underneath which is written "A Thought-For-Thought Translation".
+There is also The Catholic Living Bible, which only has an imprimatur and nihil obstat on the deuterocanonical text which are deuterocanonical books listed after Revelation.
+The Catholic Living Bible does not use the word "paraphrased" on the front cover; but earlier editions may instead place the word on the title page, underneath which is written "A Thought-For-Thought Translation".
 The added words "A Thought-For-Thought Translation" in the subtitle of the title page are not unique to Catholic editions, they are also in the later printings of the Protestant editions, even though the Bible is a paraphrase.